Recent Florida Car Accidents Show the Risks of Over-Reliance on Self-Driving Technology

 Florida law (F.S. §316.85) states that the vehicle operator is responsible for the vehicle’s safe operation even when autopilot is engaged and even if the vehicle is operating without them in it after they have engaged the autopilot.
 Another law (§319.145) states that all semi-autonomous vehicles must “be capable of being operated in compliance with the applicable traffic and motor vehicle laws of this state,” which strongly implies that manufacturers must provide the means to prevent abuse and common accident scenarios to the extent possible.

 Darrigo & Diaz Attorneys at Law is a highly experienced Tampa personal injury firm prepared to help you and your loved ones hold all responsible parties accountable.
-Reach out to our offices to review the details of your case and learn how we can assist you with litigation to recover the maximum compensation available for all of your damages.
+Reach out to our Tampa car accident law firm offices to review the details of your case and learn how we can assist you with litigation to recover the maximum compensation available for all of your damages.

 Schedule a free, confidential, and no-risk consultation today when you call (813) 774-3341 or contact us online.